Your essential guide to buying a new Dandara home

 • Servicing and maintenance

 The day you have been waiting for!
-Once the completion monies have been received by our Legal Team or solicitor the transfer will be complete and you will now become the legal homeowner.
+Once the funds have been received by our legal team or solicitor, the transfer will be complete, and you will now become the legal homeowner.

 Disclaimer: